-Tooth decay, or cavities, is the most common dental problem among children, yet it is preventable.
+Tooth decay, or cavities, is the most common dental problem among children.
 Tooth decay can begin as soon as a baby’s first tooth comes in.

 Nationally, more than half of children ages 6 to 19 have experienced tooth decay.
 In NYC, more than one in three third-grade students have untreated tooth decay.